kzalesak/Schmittsynth/readme.md

 After that, simply export the following layers as gerbers, and supply them to your PCB fabrication house.

-I will happily review any modifications and pull them into this repository, however please be advised that an improved version of this circuit is available ~~[here](https://github.com/kzalesak/Digisynth)~~ *Not yet published*
+I will happily review any modifications and pull them into this repository, however please be advised that an improved version of this circuit is available ~~[here](https://github.com/kzalesak/Digisynth)~~ *To be published early February*

 ## License